• Skip to primary navigation

 pin image with a square overhead image of a completed homemade graham cracker crust in a metal fluted round tart pan on a light wooden background on top and a larger vertical image of the graham cracker crust below the pin title

-The incredibly easy to make Graham Cracker Crust is a staple for so many delicious desserts and a great base for beginner bakers!
-This 'better than store bought' crust can be used for just about any pie you can think of, to cheesecakes, cream pies, ice box pies, and decadent dessert bars!
-Best of all, a perfect graham cracker crust only takes 3 ingredients and can be done in 5 minutes or less!
+This graham cracker crust is a staple ingredient for so many delicious desserts and is a great base for beginner bakers.
+This 'better than store-bought' crust can be used for any pie, cheesecakes, cream pies, ice box pies, and decadent dessert bars.
+Best of all, it only takes 3 ingredients and can be done in 5 minutes or less.

 square overhead image of a completed homemade graham cracker crust in a metal fluted round tart pan on a light wooden background